Saturday, February 17, 2024

 CSF :

-Recently a new laboratory method is used, called QUIC or RC QUIC to multiply PrP sc protein in the CSF or other tissues in sufficient amount for a positive identification of CJD disease.
+Recently, a new laboratory method has been used, called QUIC or RC QUIC to multiply PrP sc protein in the CSF or other tissues in sufficient amount for a positive identification of CJD disease.

 MRI of the brain typically shows punctate holes in the caudate nuclei.